-Did you spot the mixed conditional?
+Did you spot the conditional?
 We use third conditionals to re-imagine the past, to say what we would have done if the circumstances had been different.
 For example:

 "If the Klingenstock chair lift had been open, we would have walked the whole ridge trail."
 (If + had + past participle, would have + past participle)

-Instead, I used a mixed conditional:
+Instead, I use what I call half a conditional:

 "we would have walked the entire ridge trail but the chair lift at the other end was closed".

 I used 'would have + past participle' to show the hypothetical result and combined this with a 'but + past simple' instead of 'if + past perfect'.
 Both sentences express the same idea, perhaps the version I used is easier to form.
 What do you think?